 Sunflower Biscuit Bones

 In this interactive book, your child can learn how to follow a recipe and use measurement skills to bake bone shaped dog treats.

 Your child will learn about relative position words, such as over, under, and in between.

 Once you start looking for patterns, you will start to find them everywhere.
 There are patterns in colors, shapes, sounds, dances and even daily routines!
 Learning patterns is a skill that translates directly into algebraic thinking, so by exploring these ideas now, you will be setting the stage for bigger math ideas later.Learn More

-Curious George is catching bugs.
-Your child can practice prediction, estimation, and counting skills while helping George catch and release the bugs.
+Curious George wants to share an equal number of treats between dogs.
+Your child can practice counting and comparison skills while helping George distribute the treats.